Behaviour

 The escalation trap

 The child is overwhelmed.
-An adult interprets the behaviour as defiance and adds a consequence: loss of screen time, removal of a toy, a verbal warning, a time out, a raised voice.
-The consequence registers not as a lesson but as an additional threat to an already overwhelmed nervous system.
+An adult interprets the behaviour as defiance and adds a consequence: loss of screen time, removal of a toy, a raised voice.
+The consequence registers as an additional threat to an already overwhelmed nervous system.
 The child's distress escalates.
-The adult, seeing escalation rather than compliance, adds more consequences or increases firmness.
+The adult, seeing escalation rather than compliance, adds more.
 The cycle tightens.

-Any autistic child in overwhelm is operating from a stress response, and adding consequences to a stress response increases the stress.
-Meltdowns are not tantrums and not "bad or naughty behaviour" — allowing space to recover is the best approach.
+Any autistic child in overwhelm is operating from a stress response, and adding consequences increases the stress.
+Meltdowns are communication, and allowing space to recover is the right response.

-When adults assume choice, they tend to escalate demands: more talking, more questions, more consequences.
-But under high stress, the child has reduced access to exactly the skills adults are demanding — language, cognitive flexibility, and impulse control.
-That mismatch amplifies the crisis rather than resolving it.
+When adults assume choice, they escalate demands: more talking, more questions, more consequences.
+Under high stress, the child has reduced access to exactly the skills being demanded: language, cognitive flexibility, and impulse control.
+That mismatch amplifies the crisis.

 Child is overwhelmed